Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

-They have bigger size drivers.
+But for now, discuss this 18% rule.
+They have bigger-size drivers.
 The soundbar speaker drivers are not meant to be round as usual speakers, but they are oval.
-The oval shape of the drivers is aesthetically friendly.
-That’s why when increasing the area of these speaker drivers, the sound also improves.
+The oval shape of the drivers is aesthetically friendly and contributes to more length.
+And when increasing the area of these speaker drivers, the sound also improves.

 That’s why you should compare the length of the soundbar to the length of the room.

 When you are about to buy a new soundbar.
 You should first measure the length of the room and apply this 18% rule.
 The obtained value will be your desired soundbar length size.

 Why should the edges of the soundbar not be more than 1 foot apart from the TV edges?

 This is due to the phenomena of the stereo-transitioning of the sound.
 When a hero is running from one edge of the screen to another.
 Their travel is depicted by the speakers’ audio in the room.
 You feel like he is running from one edge of the soundbar to another edge.

 Now here is a simple rule.
 If you want this stereo-transition to be felt in your room and life-like then keep the soundbar length more than the width of the TV but if you want to sync this stereo-transition to the TV’s screen then keep the length of the soundbar as same as the TV width.

 But I don’t like syncing it with the TV screen.
 I want to feel the train or hero running in my room and at the same time, I want my soundbar to fill my room with sound.
 That’s why I recommend this 18% and 1-foot rule.